Advice on Finding a Dog Friendly Rental Apartment in New York City

 My fourth piece of advice runs counter to everything you’ve been taught about tackling challenges!
 Our parents always told us there were no obstacles we couldn’t overcome, right?
 I’m are going to recommend, very strongly, the opposite.
 You should follow the path of least resistance and avoid fighting time-consuming, losing battles.
 If a building’s board has a “No Pets” policy, take it at its word.

-Odds are you could run into considerable trouble trying to get an 80-pound Weimaraner accepted if management says “No Pets Over 25 Pounds.”
+Odds are you could run into considerable trouble trying to get an 75-pound Weimaraner accepted if management says “No Pets Over 25 Pounds.”

-Your baby is the sweetest Rottie ever?
-The building you are looking at doesn’t allow Rottweilers, then why would you want to live there?
+Your baby is the sweetest Rottie ever and the building you are looking at doesn’t allow Rottweilers, then why would you want to live there?